How to Remove a Toilet Seat

 It's the Most Important Seat in the House...

 Chances are, if you’re thinking about replacing your toilet seat, it’s likely time for a change.
 It’s a simple way to upgrade the look and function of your bathroom.
-It’s also a key to good hygiene for the place we all sit on for an average of up to 27 minutes each day.
+It’s also key to good hygiene, because we sit on our toilet seat for an average of up to 27 minutes each day.

 Let’s get started!
-Replacing your toilet seat is an ideal under-30 minute project, so follow these steps to successfully remove and replace an existing toilet seat.
+Replacing your toilet seat can take less than 15 minutes, so follow these steps to successfully remove and replace an existing toilet seat.

 What you’ll need: